 - a minimum term GPA of 3.50 in the last term of enrollment.

 - been enrolled in one of the last three terms.

-- completed at least 30 units of standard graded courses over the last three terms of enrollment in such courses.
+- completed at least 30 units of courses at SFU over the last three terms of enrollment in such courses.
 For students who fall short of the 30 unit requirement because one term’s enrollment was in a single course of five units or fewer, the last four terms will be considered and that term of one course will be set aside in determining unit and term GPA eligibility.

 All eligibility requirements must be met.

 International, Co-op and Graduate Students

 - International undergraduate students are eligible on the same basis as other students.

 - Co-operative education students will be eligible subject to normal program guidelines.
 Job practicum courses, however, are excluded from the calculations (i.e., the scholarship does not cover the co-op fee).
 Enrollment in courses during a co-op term may affect eligibility.
 Co-op students should seek advice about this scholarship before enrolling in courses while also enrolling in a co-op term.